htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     credential.
 The default is 10 minutes (600 seconds).

 :macro-def:`GRIDMANAGER_PROXY_REFRESH_TIME`
-    For GRAM jobs, the *condor_gridmanager* will not forward a refreshed proxy until the lifetime left for the proxy on the remote machine falls below this value.
+    For remote schedulers that allow for X.509 proxy refresh, the *condor_gridmanager* will not forward a
+    refreshed proxy until the lifetime left for the proxy on the remote machine falls below this value.
 The value is in seconds and the default is 21600 (6 hours).